Password Creation Advice

 This article provides tips for crafting a good, secure password.
 For context, see the detailed explanation for the recent update of our password system.
 The key pieces of information from that post--PLUS detailed steps for changing your password--are provided in the reference article linked below.

 Under the new system, implemented as of summer, 2019, we require site passwords to meet a few minimal requirements.
 We also make some recommendations.

 a.
 Your password must be at least 8 characters long.

 b.
-Your password must not show up on our list of "the most commonly used passwords" to be valid here.
+Your password must not show up on our list of "the most commonly used passwords"; if it does, it will be rejected.

 Our site password RECOMMENDATIONS:

 a.
 Don't REUSE passwords from site to site.

 b.
 Make your password longer than 8 characters; aim for at least 12 characters.
 (No special characters are necessary.)

 c.
 Choose a password that is easy for you to remember.

 d.
 Consider storing your password in a password manager.